anisayari/createurstech.fr/README.md

 A creator have to respect the following requirements :
  - Have a Youtube or Twitch active channels
  - French language
- - For Youtube : minimum og 1000 subscribers
+ - For Youtube : minimum of 1000 subscribers
- - For Twitch : minimum of 500 followers
+ - For Twitch : minimum of 1000 followers

  To add a creator you have to ask for a Pull Request.
 Your pull Request have to modify ONLY the file : `_data/creators.yml` and add ALL the followings fiels at the current time for the creator you are asking for proposal